Sébastien Carole

-Sébastien Carole (born 8 September 1982), also known as Seb Carole, is a French former professional footballer who played as a winger.
+Sébastien Carole (born 8 September 1982) is a French former professional footballer who played as a winger.
 He represented Martinique at international level.

 He started his career at AS Monaco and played mostly in England, where he made a combined 121 appearances for West Ham United, Brighton & Hove Albion, Leeds United, Darlington, Tranmere Rovers and Bury.
 He last played in non-League football for Knaresborough Town.

 He also represented France U17's.

 Career

 AS Monaco

 Carole started his playing career in 2002 with AS Monaco, where he had been since he was 14 years old.
 In February 2004 he joined English side West Ham United on loan.
 However, in three months with the Hammers he made just one substitute appearance.
 He spent the 2004–05 season on loan at Ligue 2 club Châteauroux, making nine league appearances and scoring one goal.

 In total Carole made nine league appearances scoring one goal in his three years with Monaco.
 He also played for Monaco in the UEFA Champions League and UEFA Cup.
 He was part of the Monaco squad which reached the Champions League final in 2004 but did not have any involvement in the 3–0 final loss to FC Porto.